Azure/doAzureParallel/docs/33-programmatically-generate-config.md

 # Programmatically generated credential and cluster configuration

-In addition to setting credentials and cluster configiguration through json files, you can specify them programmatically.
+In addition to setting credentials and cluster configuration through json files, you can specify them programmatically.
 This allows users to generate the configuration on the fly at runtime.

 ## Programmatically generated credentials